AmberleafCotton/amberleaflabs-casper-guides/account-info-guide.md

 ### 4. Transaction Submission
 ✅ **TODO**: Submit the set_url transaction:

+> **Note:** The URL you provide will be prominently displayed on block explorers as your official website.
+Your account's public key must exist in the JSON data (either in the nodes or affiliated accounts section) for successful verification by CSPR.live and other dApps in the Casper ecosystem.

 ```bash
 sudo -u casper casper-client put-deploy \
     --chain-name "casper" \